 How do I report illegal activity on a site that you host?

-The below step by step instructions will outline the common examples of abuse online, and explain how you can report them.
+This article will outline the most frequent examples of cybercrime and how you can report them.

 Phishing is the process of illegally gathering personal information from unsuspecting parties.
 This is done using spoof email – where the scammer will send email purporting to be from a legitimate company or organisation – to trick the recipient into divulging their personal details.

-To avoid falling victim to phishing remember that no company or organisation will ask you for your personal details via email.
-If ever in doubt, do not reply to the email and contact the organisation via other methods to make sure this is a legitimate email.
+To avoid falling victim to phishing attacks, remember that no company or organisation will ask you for your personal details via email.
+If you’re ever in doubt, do not reply to the email.
+Instead, contact the organisation directly via the contact details listed on their official website to make sure you’ve received a legitimate email.

-If you receive a phishing email purporting to be from 123 Reg or from a site you believe to be hosted by 123 Reg, please forward the email to email@example.com and then delete it from your inbox.
+If you receive a suspicious-looking email purporting to be from 123 Reg or a website that you believe is hosted by 123 Reg, please forward the email to ‘email@example.com’ and then delete it from your inbox.

-Spam is the sending of unsolicited messages over the internet, commonly email or on online message boards and comments sections.
-This spam has the intent of encouraging as many people as possible to click a link or visit a certain website.
-Usually, this is to further a malicious agenda, such as spreading malware to as many machines as possible.
+Spam is the sending of unsolicited messages over the internet, typically via email as well as online message boards and comments sections, with the intent of encouraging as many people as possible to click a link or visit a certain website.
+Usually, this is done to further a malicious agenda like spreading malware.

-Online Fraud can come in all shapes and sizes, but it can generally be classified as the use of online tools to defraud victims to take advantage of them, often by stealing personal information or payment details and money.
+Online fraud can come in all shapes and sizes but it can generally be classified as the use of online tools to con victims, often by stealing personal information or payment details and money.

 Please note: If you have encountered a form of abuse that does not fit into any of the above categories and are not sure if you should be raising an issue to our abuse team, you can contact our Support teams who will answer any questions you may have and advise you on your next steps.